 Converge International will periodically provide RACP with de-identified statistical data that does not identify any individual information.

 Need to talk?

-You can confidentially discuss an issue affecting you, including:
+You can confidentially discuss issues like:

 - interpersonal conflict and tension